 LOSING a child is the toughest challenge any parent can face, and it’s an experience mum Hannah Henriques knows sadly too well.

-Hannah, from Fareham, lost her daughter, Beau, just before her sixth birthday in June last year.
+The mum from Fareham lost her daughter Beau just before her sixth birthday in 2015.

 Beau was born with congenital heart disease, and died when heart surgery operation at Southampton General Hospital failed.

 Hannah said: ‘Beau endured so much in her little life, including three major open-heart surgeries, 20 other heart surgeries, four cardiac catheters and numerous other procedures.

 ‘Throughout her life, she showed so much courage and determination.

 ‘We miss Beau incredibly.
 She gave the world so much love and joy.
 She truly was our world and our life.’

 But Hannah was determined to use her experience to help other bereaved families and set up The Beau Halo Trust last year and is set to mark its first anniversary with a circus-themed ball this Saturday.